lhellborg/frontend-nanodegree-mobile-portfolio/README.md

 -The image of the pizzaplace was too large at first (>2Mb) so that had to be reduced.
 I managed to get it down to 2 Kb which is alright on small devices but kind of corny on larger devices.

+###views/css/style.css
+To increase a sites performance we can hardware-accelerate graphics-intensive CSS features by offloading them to the GPU (Graphics Processing Unit) for better rendering performance in the browser.
+This can be triggered by including the `transform: translateZ(0);` declaration.
+Other styles that can do the same trick are:
+  `perspective: 1000;`
+  `backface-visibility: hidden;`
+  `transform: translate3d(0,0,0);`